-In order to help with identifying common issues, the Open Web Application Security Project (OWASP) initiated the OWASP API Security Project which created the API Security Top Ten.
-These top ten represents the most common security issues with APIs:
+In order to help with identifying common issues, the Open Web Application Security Project (OWASP) initiated the OWASP API Security Project, which created the API Security Top Ten.
+These top ten represent the most common security issues with APIs:

 - API1:2019 Broken Object Level Authorization